2025 English cricket season: The Hundred

 The fifth season of The Hundred took place in August, with eight men's and eight women's teams competing.
 The Oval Invincibles won their third consecutive title in the men's competition and the Northern Superchargers won the women's tournament.

 Women's T20 Blast

 The Women's T20 Blast ran from 30 May to 27 July.
 The eight 'Tier 1' counties competed in a round-robin group and the 10 'Tier 2' counties were split into two groups, both competitions ended with a finals day.
 Surrey beat Bears in the Tier 1 final, Middlesex won the Tier 2 competition.

 Women's One-Day Cup

 The Women's One-Day Cup took place from 19 April until 21 September.
-The 'Tier 1' counties and 'Tier 2' counties compete in separate round-robin groups before knockout matches in September.
+The 'Tier 1' counties and 'Tier 2' counties competed in separate round-robin groups before knockout matches in September.
 Lancashire beat Hampshire to win the Tier 1 final, Yorkshire won the Tier 2 competition.